Key Achievement

 Current (J) in AAM:

-• Orbitron flow through bonding shells
+• Orbitron flow through valence shells

 • Flow causes atomic alignment (shells orient with flow)